isomerpages/govtech-gobusiness/index.md

         - title: Application for Additional Manpower
           url: https://go.gov.sg/additionalmanpower
           description: </br>If you would like to request for additional manpower.
 (Only for businesses  that have received approval for exemption)</br></br>Click Here
-        - title: Permissions and Manpower Declaration
+        - title: Permission and Manpower Declaration
           url: https://go.gov.sg/timelimitedexemption
           description: </br>Only for businesses performing essential services and those who have an approval for exemption</br></br></br>Click Here
     - infobar: